wangziqi2013/wangziqi2013.github.io/_posts/2019-03-03-log-structured-mem-for-dram-based-storage.markdown

 This paper assumes that the system runs RAMCloud, an in-memory key-value store supporting high throughput query and durable object storage.
 Its main in-memory component is a hash table, which maps keys to immutable objects.
 Objects must not be modified
-partially: An object modification operation from clients must upload a new object and change the key-value mapping from the old object to the new one.
+partially: An object modification operation from clients must upload a new object and change the key-value mapping from the old object to a new one.
+The on-disk component maintains a log which is the durable replica of in-memory component.
+Every operation executed by the in-memory component must be reflected to the on-disk log before they can return results to the client.
+To further improve safety, each durable log is also replicated on a few peer servers.
+Operations must also wait for information to propagate to peer servers before they can return.